-A dependent care center is a place that provides care for more than six persons (other than persons who live there) and receives a fee, payment, or grant for providing services for any of those persons, even if the center is not run for profit.
+A dependent care center is a place that provides care for more than six persons (other than persons who live there) and receives a fee, payment, or grant for providing services for any of those persons, even if the center isn't run for profit.

 Camp.
-The cost of sending your child to an overnight camp is not considered a work-related expense.
+The cost of sending your child to an overnight camp isn't considered a work related expense.

-The cost of sending your child to a day camp may be a work-related expense, even if the camp specializes in a particular activity, such as computers or soccer.
+The cost of sending your child to a day camp may be a work related expense, even if the camp specializes in a particular activity, such as computers or soccer.

 Transportation.
 If a care provider takes a qualifying person to or from a place where care is provided, that transportation is for the care of the qualifying person.
 This includes transportation by bus, subway, taxi, or private car.
-However, transportation not provided by a care provider is not for the care of a qualifying person.
-Also, if you pay the transportation cost for the care provider to come to your home, that expense is not for care of a qualifying person.
+However, transportation not provided by a care provider isn't for the care of a qualifying person.
+Also, if you pay the transportation cost for the care provider to come to your home, that expense isn't for care of a qualifying person.

 Fees and deposits.
-Fees you paid to an agency to get the services of a care provider, deposits you paid to an agency or preschool, application fees, and other indirect expenses are work-related expenses if you have to pay them to get care, even though they are not directly for care.
-However, a forfeited deposit is not for the care of a qualifying person if care is not provided.
+Fees you paid to an agency to get the services of a care provider, deposits you paid to an agency or preschool, application fees, and other indirect expenses are work-related expenses if you have to pay them to get care, even though they aren't directly for care.
+However, a forfeited deposit isn't for the care of a qualifying person if care isn't provided.

 Example 1.
 You paid a fee to an agency to get the services of the nanny who cares for your 2-year-old daughter while you work.
-The fee you paid is a work-related expense.
+The fee you paid is a work related expense.

 Example 2.
 You placed a deposit with a preschool to reserve a place for your 3-year-old child.
 You later sent your child to a different preschool and forfeited the deposit.
-The forfeited deposit is not for care and so is not a work-related expense.
+The forfeited deposit isn't for care and therefore not a work related expense.